 - A score of 1 means that the business has hit its target.

 OKRs can be used as a goal-setting framework for startups and SMEs as well.
 However, they are not synonymous with employee evaluations.
-Instead, they enable teams to focus on bigger goals and accomplish more than they thought was possible, even if they don’t attain the goal.
+Instead, they enable teams to focus on bigger objectives and accomplish more than they thought was possible, even if they don’t attain the goal.

 Can OKRs work for SMEs?